Gadchiroli: 2 Naxals killed in encounter

-Gadchiroli (Maharashtra) [India], Nov 30 (ANI): Two Naxals were killed in an encounter with police, officials said on Saturday.
+Gadchiroli (Maharashtra) [India], Nov 30 (ANI): Two Naxals including a woman were killed in an encounter with police, officials said on Saturday.

 According to officials, the encounter took place between Naxals and C-60 commandos of police in Gadchiroli district.